-Belarusian strongman issues new pardons as political arrests continue
+Belarusian strongman pardons 20 as political arrests continue

 December 28, Pozirk.
-An edict pardoning 20 more people who committed “extremist” crimes has been signed, Alaksandar Łukašenka’s press office reported today.
+Alaksandar Łukašenka has signed an edict pardoning 20 more people convicted of extremism-related crimes, his press office announced today.

-They include 11 women.
-Fourteen people have chronic diseases.
-Ten are parents (one woman has four kids).
+The group includes 11 women, 14 people have chronic diseases and 10 parents (one woman has four children).

-According to the report, “all of them petitioned for pardon and repented of their deeds.”
+“All of them petitioned for pardon and repented of their deeds,”

 “The Ministry of Internal Affairs will monitor their behavior after the release,” it said.

-It is the eighth group of pardonees in the last six months.
-In early July, Łukašenka announced the release of his critically ill opponents, after which 18 political prisoners reportedly gained freedom.
+It is the eighth group granted clemency in the last six months.
+In early July, Łukašenka announced the release of his critically ill opponents, after which 18 political prisoners were released.
 Later he issued more pardons, bringing the number of the forgiven to 227.

 At the same time, authorities continue to arrest people for political reasons and courts often issue sentences in politically-motivated trials, according to rights activists.
 The repression has intensified in the run-up to January’s presidential election.

-The Belarusian human rights community currently recognizes 1,253 people as political prisoners, but the actual number of the repressed is significantly higher.
+The Belarusian human rights groups have identified 1,253 political prisoners, but the actual number is significantly higher.

 Officials deny the existence of political prisoners in Belarus, arguing that its Criminal Code does not contain any “political” articles.
-At the same time, they use extremism, incitement, disorder and similar charges for reprisals.
+The government uses extremism, incitement, disorder and similar charges for politically-motivated reprisals.

 US Embassy calls for release of all Belarusian political prisoners